Are you looking for an auto attendant phone system that’ll keep your team and your customers connected?

 Genesys plans start from $75 to $140 per month.

-If you’d prefer a live virtual receptionist instead of an auto attendant, Ruby is right for you.
+Ruby is suitable for a live virtual receptionist instead of an auto attendant.
 You get a real person who can answer your calls and work as a full-time extension of your team.
 Call answering, routing and transferring, customer intake, messages, and more are all included.

-Ruby’s here to answer your calls and connect with your website visitors, so you can focus on your business.
+Ruby’s here to answer your calls and connect with your website visitors so that you can focus on your business.
 They never call in sick.
 They never go on vacation.
 They’re always ready to take your customer’s calls.

 How much does it cost?